Tolerating confrontation

 • Think it indicates a lack of control

 Reflecting this way can help you keep emotional interactions in perspective.
-You can also explore what everyone involved in the confrontation needs in order to retain a sense of dignity and move toward a resolution.
+You can also explore what everyone involved in the confrontation needs to retain a sense of dignity and move toward a resolution.

 When I’m in a confrontational situation…

-• emotionally, I feel ...
+• Emotionally, I feel ...

-• physically, I react by ...
+• Physically, I react by ...

 • I have the following thoughts about myself ...